nicolo-tellini/LICO/README.md

 While **cron** schedules the frequency at which you want to monitor the integrity of your links, **telegram-send** notifies you with a multi-message report.

 NOTE: If you are not interested in sheduling/Telegram you can run ```monitorSR.sh```, instead.
 The output will be printed on the terminal.
-If you run ```monitorSR.sh``` you do not need to proceed further in this README

 ## ```monitor.sh``` and ```monitorSR.sh``` syntax:<br>